Accounting and tax

-- All Hong Kong companies are required to have a local registered office and a resident secretary.
-Most of our Clients request Healy Consultants Hong Kong office to provide these services to their Hong Kong companies;
+- All Hong Kong companies are required to have a local registered office and a resident company secretary.
+Most of our Clients request Healy Consultants to provide these services for their Hong Kong companies;

-- After company incorporation, information such as capital structure and director/shareholder details are publicly available through the Companies Registry.
+- After company incorporation, company information, such as capital structure and director/shareholder details are publicly available through the Companies Registry.
 This means less privacy for shareholders, but increases transparency of doing business in the city.

-- Residents of mainland China, Taiwan and Macau will require additional documentation when applying for an employment visa, such as copies of identity cards and copies of the applicant’s household registration;
+- Residents of mainland China, Taiwan and Macau will require additional documents when applying for an employment visa, such as copies of identity cards and copies of the applicant’s household registration;

 - When employing local or foreign workers, employers must comply with the 2010 Employment Ordinance.
-These laws most resemble the English system of labour laws, in terms of employer responsibilities.
+These laws resemble the English system of labour laws, in terms of employer responsibility;

 Licensing in Hong Kong

-- Every year, our Client will face the following recurring costs for their active companies: i) business registration renewal ii) annual return filing and iii) audited financial statements submission;
+- Every year, our Client will face the following recurring costs for their active companies: i) business registration renewal ii) annual return filing and iii) audited financial statements;

 - Healy Consultants provides our Clients with company de-registration service in Hong Kong.
 Please note that our fee for this service is US$2,450 and the process takes a minimum of 6 months.